 There are three main ways to customize the Gravity Forms layout:

 - Built-in options for basic layout choices.

-- CSS (Gravity Forms includes a number of built-in CSS classes).
+- CSS styling (Gravity Forms includes a number of built-in CSS classes).

-In this article, you’ll learn how to use all three methods to customize the layout of your forms.
+In this tutorial, you’ll learn how to use all three methods to customize the layout of your forms.

 Why It’s Important to Customize the Layout of Your Forms

 Form layout and form looks have a large effect on form usability and conversion rates.

 For example, data from a Google eye-tracking study suggests that even small changes like using a left-aligned top label or well-deployed dropdowns can lead to faster form completion times and an easier experience for visitors as they navigate input fields (as measured by fewer eye movements).